-Tell us about your concerns We will invite you to a meeting to discuss them We will decide whether your child needs SEN support If you think your child might have SEN, the first person you should tell is your child's teacher. discuss your concerns and try to get a better understanding of what your child's strengths and support, we will formally notify you in writing and your child will be added to the You can arrange an appointment at the door or through the school office.
+Tell us about your concerns

+We will invite you to a meeting to discuss them

+We will decide whether your child needs SEN support

+If you think your child might have SEN, the first person you should tell is your child's teacher.

+You can arrange an appointment at the door or through the school office.

 They will pass the message on to our SENCO, Mrs Kirby, who will be in touch to discuss your concerns.

+You can also contact the SENCO directly at office@fhi.hounslow.sch.uk

+We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.

+Together we will decide what outcomes to seek for your child and agree on next steps.

-You can also contact the SENCO directly at office@fhi.hounslow.sch.uk We will make a note of what's been discussed and add this to your child's record.
+We will make a note of what's been discussed and add this to your child's record.
 You will also be given a copy of this.
+If we decide that your child needs SEN support, we will formally notify you in writing and your child will be added to the school's SEND register.